StevenBlack/intl/readme.md

 ### Class `cINTLString` Exposed Properties

-Here are the exposed properties of class cINTLString.
+Here are the exposed properties of class `cINTLString`.

 #### `cINTLString::Name`